H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 - **Maintaining inventories and audit trails.**
   Periodically regenerating and archiving inventories of PostGIS tables, GBIM beliefs, Chroma collections, and `local_resources` entries, including counts and metadata coverage, to ensure that the spatial body of Ms. Jarvis remains transparent and auditable.

 As these milestones are met, Ms. Jarvis will be able to reason over an increasingly comprehensive set of statewide layers—structures, hazards, networks, demographics, benefits facilities, and more—at the scale of millions of entities.
-The spatial body of the Steward System will thereby support detailed, location‑specific reasoning about risk, infrastructure, governance, benefits access, and community well‑being across West Virginia, with each advisory behaviour traceable to specific, inspectable geographies, GBIM beliefs, entangled retrieval contexts, and programme records in `local_resources`.
+The spatial body of the Steward System will thereby continue to support detailed, location‑specific reasoning about risk, infrastructure, governance, benefits access, and community well‑being across West Virginia, with each advisory behaviour traceable to specific, inspectable geographies, GBIM beliefs, entangled retrieval contexts, and programme records in `local_resources`.